Crazelu/steganograph/README.md

 # steganograph

 ***
-Steganography powered by Dart.
+Steganography powered by Dart!
 Embed texts in images and share them encrypted with anyone securely.
+All without altering the RGBA channels of the image.

 ## Install